derekli66/itszero.github.com/source/resume/index.markdown

 ## Projects

-Besides all the projects being mentioned in the award sections, I also owned or engaged in lots of open-source projects.
-I have **19** public repositories on github, range from web/mobile applications to embedded system developing tools.
+Some of my previous projects are mentioned in the award sections, but apart from that, I also owned or engaged in lots of open-source projects.
+I have **20**(and increasing...) public repositories on github, ranging from web/mobile applications to embedded system developing tools.
 Please check it out on my sidebar or directly on [Github](http://github.com/itszero).

 ## Skill Sets